samskivert/website/blog/_posts/2013-11-07-thinking-aloud-rsp.md

 ### Show the state

-By using explicitly managed abstractions for our mutable state which automatically track all changes to said state, we can very easily visualize that state and changes thereto in external tools.
+By using explicitly managed abstractions for our mutable state, which automatically track all changes to said state, we can very easily visualize that state and changes thereto in external tools.
 A given piece of state could be graphed "over time", or compared to another piece of state, or simply logged to a console.
 All of this can be done in realtime as the program is executing, and